 Some additional items that you may want to think about when planning your mini sessions:

 - Do you include photos within the mini session fee, or do you sell them separately?
 Some photographers choose to price their mini session lower, then sell images as extra deliverables.
 Other photographers set one price for everything and deliver all the photos that they’ve taken during the mini session.
 There’s also a third type, which is a hybrid between the two approaches.
-You’d offer mini sessions with a given amount of photos (10), deliver the entire gallery, with all the photos.
-Then have the client choose 10 of their favorite ones with the ability to purchase additional images.
+You’d offer mini sessions with a set amount of photos (10), deliver the entire gallery with all the photos.
+Then have the client choose 10 of their favorite ones with the possibility to purchase additional images.
 Learn more about selling digital photos through Pixieset.

 - Cancelations and rescheduling policy — with mini sessions, most photographers opt to not allow rescheduling, because of all the logistics involved.
 Yet, if you’re flexible on this, make sure to include your cancelation and rescheduling policies into your contract, so all parties are aware and respect the terms.
 Learn more about what to include in a photography contract.

 - Plan your compositions and poses in advance — it’s always good to do some research and gather ideas for poses and compositions prior to the photoshoot, so you’re prepared and confident on the day of the mini session.
 Pinterest is a wonderful platform to gather inspo and create entire boards with ideas.